Hydro Aluminium Kurri Kurri Smelter

 - Interim storage of process wastes and contaminated soil

-Ramboll led all environmental and remediation works, including multiple rounds of investigations for a range of contaminants of concern associated with aluminium smelting and activities in the Buffer Zone, which included hobby farms and a municipal landfill.
-Ramboll has progressively completed validation reporting as remedial works at the Smelter Site and in the Buffer Zone have been completed.
+Ramboll led environmental investigation, remediation and validation works, including iterative investigations for a range of contaminants of concern associated with aluminium smelting, namely fluoride, petroleum hydrocarbons (TRH/BTEX), polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs).
+Ramboll progressively completed validation reporting as remedial works at the Smelter Site and in the Buffer Zone were completed.

 In the past, decommissioning, demolition and decontamination of major industrial facilities have been completed as separate projects with divergent objectives.
-At industrial facilities where contamination has been capped, decontamination of subsurface infrastructure has not been required.
-This has led to long-term management and can impact on future redevelopment.
+At industrial facilities where soil contamination has been retained and capped, decontamination of subsurface infrastructure has not been required.
+This has led to long-term management requirements and can impact future redevelopment opportunities.

-At the HAKK Smelter, the objective of the RAP was to render the smelter suitable for commercial and industrial land use with no long-term management requirements aside from the footprint of the ECC.
+At the HAKK Smelter, the objective of the RAP was to render the former smelter suitable for future industrial land use with no long-term management requirements.
 This requirement led to innovative engineering solutions that have contributed to both technical knowledge and contracting processes within the contaminated land profession.

-During demolition works, CMA and Ramboll implemented the RAP requirements but went beyond these to develop a more formalised methodology that allowed provision of required information for validation reporting.
+During decommissioning and demolition works, Ramboll and the demolition contractor implemented the requirements of the RAP but went beyond these requirements to develop a more formalised methodology that allowed provision of required information for validation reporting.
+Three main contamination risks required management during decommissioning and demolition works:

-At the completion of demolition works, Ramboll and CMA created a digital twin of subsurface infrastructure remaining below 1.5 m bgs, including retained concrete pits, footings and services.
-The digital twin was developed using Hydro engineering drawings covering the layout of the entire smelter, with a link to these drawings in the GIS database.
+At the completion of demolition works, Ramboll and the demolition contractor created a digital twin of subsurface infrastructure remaining below 1.5 m bgs, including retained concrete pits, footings and services.
+The digital twin was developed using Hydro engineering drawings covering the layout of the entire former smelter, with a link to these drawings in a GIS database.

-This digital twin will provide useful information to site developers, who will be able to plan construction works around remaining subsurface infrastructure.
+This digital twin provides useful information to the site developer, who will be able to plan the new subdivision layout and new services around retained subsurface infrastructure.
 This will reduce risks with unknown ground conditions in the future.

 Want to know more?